 - Done that; you should now be using Windows 11 on your MacBook Pro.

 How to Install Windows 11 on MacBook Pro

-- Those who need to install Windows 11 as a fresh install need to create ISO when asked in Step 3.
-You will also need to select the version of Windows which is already available on the blue screen.
+- Those who install Windows 11 as a fresh install need to create ISO when asked in Step 3.
+You will also need to select the version of Windows, which is already available on the blue screen.

 - Once you have the ISO, copy it to a USB drive and copy it to MacBook pro internal drive for faster processing.

-- Next, make sure your MacBook Air/Pro has at least 128GB of storage space free to install Windows 11 on it.
-While it will not take all the storage space, you need to keep extra space if you need it later.
+- Next, make sure your MacBook Air/Pro has at least 128GB of storage space free to install Windows 11.
+While it will not take all the storage space, you must keep extra space if you need it later.

 - On MacBook, open Finder using Spacebar + CMD and type Bootcamp.
 Click to launch when it appears in the list.